cosmos/sdk-tutorials/course-ida/welcome/index.md

         description: Multi-chain smart contracts
         url: /academy/4-my-own-chain/cosmwasm.html
         order: 10
-  - title: IBC
+  - title: The Inter-Blockchain Communication Protocol
-    description: Subtitle tbd
+    description: In Week 4, you'll dive into IBC to learn more about the components that allow for cross-chain communication and how relaying works with IBC.
     number: 4
-    url: /feature-test/
+    url: /course-ida/landingpages/week4-lp.html
     submodules:
-      - title: IBC (todo)
+      - title: The Inter-Blockchain Communication Protocol
+        description: Connecting chains
-        url: /feature-test/
+        url: /course-ida/landingpages/week4-lp.html
         order: 0
-      - title: What is IBC (todo)
+      - title: What is IBC?
+        description: Introduction to the IBC Protocol
-        url: /feature-test/
+        url: /academy/ibc/what-is-ibc.html
         order: 1
-      - title: Token transfer (todo)
+      - title: Transport, Authentication, and Ordering Layer - Connections
-        url: /feature-test/
+        url: /academy/ibc/ibc-tao-dev.html
         order: 2
-      - title: ICA (todo)
+      - title: Transport, Authentication, and Ordering Layer - Channels
-        url: /feature-test/
+        url: /academy/ibc/channels.html
         order: 3
-      - title: IBC TAO dev (todo)
+      - title: Transport, Authentication, and Ordering Layer - Clients
-        url: /feature-test/
+        url: /academy/ibc/clients.html
         order: 4
+      - title: IBC Token Transfer
+        description: Token trasnfers across chains
+        url: /academy/ibc/token-transfer.html
+        order: 5
+      - title: Interchain Accounts
+        url: /academy/ibc/ica.html
+        order: 6
+      - title: Relayers in General
+        url: /academy/ibc/relayerintro.html
+        order: 7
+      - title: Go Relayer
+        url: /academy/ibc/gorelayer.html
+        order: 8
+      - title: Hermes Relayer
+        url: /academy/ibc/hermesrelayer.html
+        order: 9
+      - title: Overview IBC Tooling
+        url: /academy/ibc/ibc-tooling.html
+        order: 10
-  - title: CosmJS & My Own CosmJS Chain
+  - title: CosmJS and Building Your CosmJS Chain
-    description: In Week 5 you will learn how to prepare CosmJs parts and pieces to work with your own blockchain, and apply it to the game blockchain.
+    description: In Week 5, you'll learn how to use CosmJS for your chain and apply it to the checkers blockchain.
     number: 5
-    url: /feature-test/
+    url: /course-ida/landingpages/week5-lp.html
     submodules:
-      - title: CosmJs & My Own Cosmos Chain (todo)
+      - title: CosmJS and Building Your CosmJS Chain
-        url: /feature-test/
+        url: /course-ida/landingpages/week5-lp.html
         order: 0
-      - title: What is Cosmjs (todo)
+      - title: What is CosmJS
+        description: What is CosmJS and what can it do for me?
-        url: /feature-test/
+        url: /academy/xl-cosmjs/intro.html
         order: 1
-      - title: Your first CosmJs actions (todo)
+      - title: Your First CosmJS Actions
+        description: Interacting with a Cosmos SDK chain through CosmJS
-        url: /feature-test/
+        url: /academy/xl-cosmjs/first-steps.html
         order: 2
-      - title: Compose complex transactions (todo)
+      - title: Compose Complex Transactions
+        description: Send multiple tokens and messages through CosmJS
-        url: /feature-test/
+        url: /academy/xl-cosmjs/multi-msg.html
         order: 3
-      - title: Learn to integrate Keplr (todo)
+      - title: Learn to Integrate Keplr
+        description: Interacting with a Cosmos SDK chain through CosmJS and Keplr
-        url: /feature-test/
+        url: /academy/xl-cosmjs/with-keplr.html
         order: 4
-      - title: Create custom objects in general (todo)
+      - title: Create Custom Objects
+        description: To work with your blockchain
-        url: /feature-test/
+        url: /academy/xl-cosmjs/create-custom.html
         order: 5
-      - title: Create custom objects for Checkers (todo)
+      - title: Create Custom Objects for Your Checkers Blockchain
+        description: Create the objects that your GUI will use
-        url: /feature-test/
+        url: /academy/4-my-own-chain/cosmjs-objects.html
         order: 6
-      - title: Create custom messages for Checkers (todo)
+      - title: Create Custom Messages for Your Checkers Blockchain
+        description: Create the messages that your GUI will use
-        url: /feature-test/
+        url: /academy/4-my-own-chain/cosmjs-messages.html
         order: 7
-  - title: "CosmJS for My Own Chain: GUI and backend script"
+  - title: CosmJS for Your Chain - GUI and Backend Script
-    description: In Week 6 you will use the CosmJs parts you have created to make a proper game GUI and a back script that improves user experience
+    description: In Week 6, you'll build on your previous work with CosmJS to implement a sound game GUI and a backend script that improves the user experience.
     number: 6
-    url: /feature-test/
+    url: /course-ida/landingpages/week6-lp.html
     submodules:
-      - title: Create a GUI for your CosmJS Chain (todo)
+      - title: CosmJS for Your Chain - GUI and Backend Script
+        description: Diving deeper into CosmJS
-        url: /feature-test/
+        url: /course-ida/landingpages/week6-lp.html
         order: 0
-      - title: Pick and fix a Checkers GUI (todo)
+      - title: Pick and Fix a Checkers GUI
+        description: Find a Checkers GUI before you integrate with CosmJs
-        url: /feature-test/
+        url: /academy/4-my-own-chain/external-gui.html
         order: 1
-      - title: Integrate Cosmjs and Keplr into the GUI (todo)
+      - title: Integrate CosmJS and Keplr Into the GUI
+        description: Take a Checkers GUI and use your elements
-        url: /feature-test/
+        url: /academy/4-my-own-chain/cosmjs-gui.html
         order: 2
-      - title: Cosmjs on a backend script for game indexing (todo)
+      - title: CosmJS on a Backend Script for Game Indexing
+        description: Introducing a Web2.0 server to track games per player
+        url: /academy/4-my-own-chain/server-side.html
+        order: 3
+      - title: Final exam (todo)
         url: /feature-test/
-        order: 3
+        order: 4
-      - title: What’s Next
+      - title: What's Next
         description: Continue your Cosmos journey
         url: /academy/5-whats-next/
-        order: 4
+        order: 5
 ---

 # Welcome to the Cosmos SDK Developer Platform